Lindsay Surname Haplotype Database

 International Lindsay* Surname Haplotype Database

 Due to the current size of the International Lindsay Surname DNA Project and the amount of effort required to maintain the spreadsheet database, this on-line Lindsay database will no longer be updated.
-The existing database found at this web site along with the additional results now found at the FTDNA web site will provide interested parties with the ongoing progress of the International Lindsay Surname DNA Project.
+The existing 205 member database found at this web site along with the on-going results now hosted at the FTDNA web site will provide interested parties with the composite status of the International Lindsay Surname DNA Project.

 The composite DNA marker data, for the current 205 participants in the International Lindsay* Surname DNA Project, can be viewed by clicking on Composite Data.

 This March 16, 2010 update to the content of the International Lindsay* Surname Haplotype Database includes the following changes.

 (1) the addition of twenty-three (23) new participants, L0183 thru L0205.

 2009, our laboratory, DNA Heritage, in compliance with National Institute of

 Standards and Technology (NIST) standards, changed their method of accounting